Aryalgautam1/Apartment/apartment/README.md

 # Step 1: Clone this repository to your local machine
 git clone <YOUR_GIT_URL>

-# Step 2: Navigate into the project directory
+# Step 2: Navigate into the apartment directory
-cd <YOUR_PROJECT_NAME>
+cd apartment

 # Step 3: Install all the necessary dependencies
 npm i

+# Step 4: (Optional) Set up environment variables for working forms
+# See ENV_TEMPLATE.txt for instructions
+# Create a .env.local file with your EmailJS credentials

-# Step 4: Fire up the development server with hot reloading
+# Step 5: Fire up the development server with hot reloading
 npm run dev
 ```

 That's it!
 The app should now be running at `http://localhost:5173` (or whatever port Vite assigns).
 You'll see live updates as you make changes to the code.

+### 📧 Setting Up Working Forms (Optional)

+The contact and schedule forms are integrated with EmailJS but need configuration:

+1. **Sign up at [EmailJS](https://www.emailjs.com/)** (free tier: 300 emails/month)
+2. **Create email templates** for contact and schedule forms
+3. **Copy `ENV_TEMPLATE.txt`** and create `.env.local` with your credentials
+4. **Restart dev server** to apply changes

+Forms will work in "demo mode" without configuration (logs to console).
+See `DEPLOYMENT.md` for detailed setup instructions.

 ### Alternative Development Methods